Camping Trips 2023

 |

-August 18-20, JAY COOKE STATE PARK:
+August 18-20, BEMIDJI STATE PARK:

-Park trails connect to the Willard Munger State Trail on the north side of the park.
-Check out the wildflowers in the spring, and the vivid colors in the fall.
-Walk on the swinging suspension bridge high above the Saint Louis River.
-Visit the historic cemetery and the gorge at Thomson Dam.
+Located on the north end of Lake Bemidji, this popular state park offers sunsets over the water along with strolls under the pines, spring flowers and fall colors in the maple forest, and a unique bogwalk that winds into the mysterious world of a spruce-tamarack bog with its rare orchids and insect-eating plants.
+A sandy beach, hiking and biking trails, boat, canoe, and kayak rental, children’s playground, volleyball court, and year-round naturalist programs attract all ages.
 Reservations can be made at: https://www.dnr.state.mn.us/state_parks/self_service.html September 22-24, FRONTENAC STATE PARK: Located on the Mississippi River, Frontenac is a birdwatcher's paradise.
 It's one of the best spots in the country to view birds migrating in the spring and fall.
 More than 260 species of birds have been recorded here.
 No wonder: Lake Pepin's diverse habitats -- bluffland, prairie, floodplain forest and upland hardwood forest -- attract numerous warblers, hawks, waterfowl and shorebirds.
 Hikers and skiers enjoy spectacular views of this beautifully wooded river valley.
 Fishing, swimming and boat tours are all available nearby.
 Reservations can be made at: https://www.dnr.state.mn.us/state_parks/self_service.html October 13-15, WILD RIVER STATE PARK: Wild River State Park is located along 18 miles of the beautiful St. Croix River.
 The park attracts people who enjoy camping, hiking, horseback riding, canoeing, interpretive programs, self-guided trails, and cross-country skiing and snowshoeing.
 Day visitors can enjoy a leisurely paddle down the St. Croix River from the Sunrise river access to the southern park river access.The park provides opportunities for semi-modern camping, group camping, equestrian camping, backpack camping, and canoe camping.
 Visitors who want modern amenities can reserve the guest house which provides a living room, dining room, kitchen, and fireplace.
 The park also has six camping cabins which include bunkbeds, a table, and benches.
 Reservations can be made at: https://www.dnr.state.mn.us/state_parks/self_service.html |

 STATE PARKS HAVE A MAXIMUM 120 DAYS IN ADVANCE FOR RESERVATIONS; RESERVATION AT COUNTY PARKS REQUIRE WAITING UNTIL MARCH 1st OF THE NEW YEAR; FEDERAL CAMPGROUNDS REQUIRE A SIX MONTH RESERVATION.